 \subsection{Noise Models}

-In order to make sense of the above results, it is convenient to consider a couple of simple models for the noise matrix $Z$: \emph{Independent entries model.} We assume that $Z$'s entries are independent random variables, with zero mean $\E\{Z_{ij}\}=0$ and sub-gaussian tails.
+In order to make sense of the above results, it is convenient to consider a couple of simple models for the noise matrix $Z$: \emph{Independent entries model.} We assume that $Z$'s entries are i.i.d. random variables, with zero mean $\E\{Z_{ij}\}=0$ and sub-Gaussian tails.
 The latter means that